Prospective Students FAQ

 Lessons are scheduled weekly.
 Bachelor of Music Performance majors receive one-hour lessons; Music Education and Jazz Studies majors receive half-hour lessons as freshmen and sophomores, and one-hour lessons as juniors and seniors.
 Composition majors receive half-hour lessons as freshmen and sophomores in both their major instrument and in composition, and one-hour lessons in composition as juniors and seniors.

 How many students are enrolled in the School of Music & Dance?

 Approximately 300 music majors and 100 dance majors are currently enrolled in the School of Music & Dance.

 How many ensembles do you have?

 The SMD offers the following major ensembles: Chamber Choir, Concert Choir, Women’s Chorus, Gospel Choir, Opera Workshop, Spartan Marching Band, Wind Ensemble, Symphonic Band, Spartan Pep-Band, Orchestra, Jazz Orchestra, Latin-Jazz Band, and Collegium Ensemble.
 We also have several smaller ensembles: Jazz Combos, Saxophone Ensemble, Guitar Ensemble, Brass Ensemble, Percussion Ensemble, Trombone Choir, and String/Chamber Music Ensemble.
-In addition, we have Piano Master Class, Composition Master Class, and a Music Technology Master Class.
+In addition, we have a Piano Master Class, a Composition Master Class, and a Music Technology Master Class.